Sebastian and Lenore Rosica Hall

 • innovative cross-disciplinary projects involving science- , engineering- , imaging- , and business-related fields.

-Through the creation of Sebastian and Lenore Rosica Hall and the projects it will house, NTID and the many talented students enrolled here will reinforce America’s greatest competitive advantages — creativity, innovation and invention.
+Through the creation of Sebastian and Lenore Rosica Hall and the projects it houses, NTID and the many talented students enrolled here reinforce America’s greatest competitive advantages — creativity, innovation and invention.

-Sebastian and Lenore Rosica Hall will unlock the potential of ambitious young men and women – deaf, hard-of-hearing and hearing alike – allowing them to reach their full academic potential and achieve new levels of career success.
+Sebastian and Lenore Rosica Hall unlocks the potential of ambitious young men and women – deaf, hard-of-hearing and hearing alike – allowing them to reach their full academic potential and achieve new levels of career success.